Christine Taylor: Career

-In 1989, Taylor began her acting career on the Nickelodeon children's television series Hey Dude in which she portrayed the lifeguard Melody Hanson.
+In 1989, Taylor began her acting career on the Nickelodeon children's television series Hey Dude, in which she portrayed the lifeguard Melody Hanson.
 She continued in that role through 1991, while making various guest appearances on other programs and films.

 In 1995, Taylor was cast as Marcia Brady in The Brady Bunch Movie and later in A Very Brady Sequel.
 Following The Brady Bunch Movie, Taylor made several comedic guest appearances on the television series Ellen, landing the lead role in the television series Party Girl, based on the 1995 film of the same name, and more guest appearances on sitcoms, including Seinfeld and Friends.

-In 1996, she portrayed the racist school bully Laura Lizzie in the horror film The Craft, and also portrayed Drew Barrymore's cousin, Holly Sullivan, in the 1998 comedy The Wedding Singer.
+In 1996, Taylor portrayed the racist school bully Laura Lizzie in the horror film The Craft, and also portrayed Drew Barrymore's cousin, Holly Sullivan, in the 1998 comedy The Wedding Singer.
 In 2001, she starred alongside her husband Ben Stiller in Zoolander.
 In 2005, Taylor guest starred on two episodes of Arrested Development, portraying the character Sally Sitwell; and the following year she performed in an episode of NBC's My Name Is Earl.

-In July 2006, Taylor's husband Ben Stiller announced plans to direct a CBS sitcom starring Taylor, but the series never aired.
+In July 2006, Taylor's husband Stiller announced plans to direct a CBS sitcom starring Taylor, but the series never aired.
 Taylor has appeared with Mandy Moore in both Dedication and License to Wed.
 In 2010, Taylor guest starred in Hannah Montana Forever and the Hallmark Channel Christmas movie Farewell Mr. Kringle.

 In 2013, Taylor reprised her role as Sally Sitwell in two episodes of the revived fourth season of Arrested Development.
 She also guest starred on Elementary in 2017, playing villainess Gail Lundquist.
 From 2016 to 2022, Taylor had a recurring role as Gail on Search Party.
-In 2021, Taylor joined the cast of High Desert, an Apple TV+ series.
+In 2021, Taylor joined the cast of High Desert, an Apple TV series.
 In 2023, she reunited with her Hey Dude co-star David Lascher for the Hey Dude...The 90s Called! podcast.